flatmates/easydropdown/README.md

 ### What Is It?

 SelectBox is a jQuery plugin that effortlessly turns humble <select> elements into styleable drop-down menus for use in forms or general UI/navigation.

+This is a fork of the [easydropdown](https://github.com/patrickkunka/easydropdown) plugin.

 It's like Chosen but with only the essential features: